-In this post I want to share my experience in psychoanalysis because if you know me, you’d know that I’d share it with you anyways.
-But I also want to share it with you because some things have been truly surprising.
+In this post, I want to share my experience in psychoanalysis.
+Some things have been truly surprising.
 Concepts that were once elusive become apparent in a way that is sudden and palpable.
 I won’t share too much about the specifics of my analyst or get into the details of the content of what we exchange in our sessions.

 These learnings are highly subjective and my analysis should not be taken as universal lessons of psychoanalysis by any means.
 Because these things I am discovering are incredible to me, it only seems appropriate to begin with a quote from Freud: